-For the group of term policies subject to Section 3.A.1 for which the company did not compute the stochastic reserve: the sum of the policy minimum NPR’s for those policies plus the excess, if any, of the deterministic reserve for those policies determined pursuant to Section 4 over the quantity (A–B) where A = the sum of the policy minimum NPR’s for those policies, and B = any due and deferred premium asset held on account of those policies.
+For the group of policies and riders for which the company did not compute the stochastic reserve: the sum of the policy minimum NPR’s for those policies plus the excess, if any, of the deterministic reserve for those policies determined pursuant to Section 4 over the quantity (A–B) where A = the sum of the policy minimum NPR’s for those policies, and B = any due and deferred premium asset held on account of those policies.

-For the group of term policies subject to Section 3.A.1 for which the company computes all three reserve calculations: the sum of the policy minimum NPR’s for those policies plus the excess, if any, of the greater of the deterministic reserve for those policies determined pursuant to Section 4 and the stochastic reserve for those policies determined pursuant to Section 5 over the quantity (A–B) where A = the sum of the policy minimum NPR’s for those policies, and B = any due and deferred premium asset held on account of those policies.
+For the group of policies and riders for which the company computes all three reserve calculations: the sum of the policy minimum NPR’s for those policies plus the excess, if any, of the greater of the deterministic reserve for those policies determined pursuant to Section 4 and the stochastic reserve for those policies determined pursuant to Section 5 over the quantity (A–B) where A = the sum of the policy minimum NPR’s for those policies, and B = any due and deferred premium asset held on account of those policies.

-2. Universal Life with Secondary Guarantee (ULSG) Policies — All ULSG policies are to be included in Section 2.A.2.b. unless the company has elected to exclude a group of policies from the stochastic reserve calculation and has applied the stochastic exclusion test defined in Section 6, passed the test and documented the results.
+2. Universal Life with Secondary Guarantee (ULSG) Reserving Category — All policies and riders belonging in the ULSG Reserving Category are to be included in Section 2.A.2.b unless the company has elected to exclude a group of them from the stochastic reserve calculation and has applied the stochastic exclusion test defined in Section 6, passed the test and documented the results.

-For the group of ULSG policies subject to Section 3.A.1 for which the company did not compute the stochastic reserve: the sum of the policy minimum NPR’s for those policies plus the excess, if any, of the deterministic reserve for those policies determined pursuant to Section 4 over the quantity (A–B) where A = the sum of the policy minimum NPR’s for those policies, and B = any due and deferred premium asset held on account of those policies.
+For the group of policies and riders for which the company did not compute the stochastic reserve: the sum of the policy minimum NPR’s for those policies plus the excess, if any, of the deterministic reserve for those policies determined pursuant to Section 4 over the quantity (A–B) where A = the sum of the policy minimum NPR’s for those policies, and B = any due and deferred premium asset held on account of those policies.

-For the group of ULSG policies subject to Section 3.A.1 for which the company computes all three reserve calculations: the sum of the policy minimum NPR’s for those policies plus the excess, if any, of the greater of the deterministic reserve for those policies determined pursuant to Section 4 and the stochastic reserve for those policies determined pursuant to Section 5 over the quantity (A–B) where A = the sum of the policy minimum NPR’s for those policies, and B = any due and deferred premium asset held on account of those policies.
+For the group of policies and riders for which the company computes all three reserve calculations: the sum of the policy minimum NPR’s for those policies plus the excess, if any, of the greater of the deterministic reserve for those policies determined pursuant to Section 4 and the stochastic reserve for those policies determined pursuant to Section 5 over the quantity (A–B) where A = the sum of the policy minimum NPR’s for those policies, and B = any due and deferred premium asset held on account of those policies.

-3. Life Insurance Policies Subject to Section 3.A.2 – All life insurance policies subject to Section 3.A.2. are to be included in Section 2.A.3.c. unless the company has elected to exclude the group of policies from the stochastic reserve calculation or both the deterministic and stochastic reserve calculations and has applied the applicable exclusion test defined in Section 6, passed the test and documented the results.
+3. All Other VM-20 Reserving Category (Life Insurance Policies Subject to Section 3.A.2) – All policies and riders belonging in the All Other VM-20 Reserving Category are to be included in Section 2.A.3.c unless the company has elected to exclude a group of them from the stochastic reserve calculation or both the deterministic and stochastic reserve calculations and has applied the applicable exclusion test defined in Section 6, passed the test and documented the results.

-For the group of policies subject to Section 3.A.2 for which the company did not compute the deterministic reserve nor the stochastic reserve: the sum of the policy minimum NPR’s for those policies.
+For the group of policies and riders for which the company did not compute the deterministic reserve nor the stochastic reserve: the sum of the policy minimum NPR’s for those policies.